justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler.md

 The compiler's code generation phase takes a single pass over the transformed Scheme code and outputs C code to the current output port (usually a `.c` file).

-During this phase C code is sometimes returned as a string instead of being output directly.
+During this phase C code is sometimes returned for later use instead of being output directly.
 For example, when compiling a vector literal or a series of function arguments.
-In this case, the code is returned as a list that separates variable declarations from C code in the "body" of the generated function.
+In this case, the code is returned as a list of strings that separates variable declarations from C code in the "body" of the generated function.

 The C code is carefully generated so that a Scheme library (`.sld` file) is compiled into a C module.
-Functions/variables exported from the library become C globals in the generated code.
+Functions and variables exported from the library become C globals in the generated code.

 ## C Runtime
 A runtime based on Henry Baker's paper [CONS Should Not CONS Its Arguments, Part II: Cheney on the M.T.A.](http://www.pipeline.com/~hbaker1/CheneyMTA.html) was used as it allows for fast code that meets all of the fundamental requirements for a Scheme runtime: tail calls, garbage collection, and continuations.